w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-10.png)

-Once the transaction went through, the reserved KSM from the "NEW-ACC" has been moved to the lost account.
+Once the transaction goes through, the reserved KSM from the "NEW-ACC" will have been moved to the lost account.
 This is a way of preventing someone from recoversing other accounts maliciously.
 Imagine if someone tries to initiate recovery on your account, you can do this to slash their locked KSMs.